-Bryant Patton is Chairman, Chief Financial Officer and founding partner of Vaquero.
-He has over 42 years’ experience in the oil and gas industry, including 20 years as a principal in two oil and gas exploration and production companies, eight years as an institutional portfolio manager investing approximately $350 million, and ten years providing value-added management extension and capital formation strategy to upstream and midstream energy companies.
+Bryant Patton is Chairman, Chief Financial Officer and original founding partner of Vaquero.
+He has over 43 years’ experience in the oil and gas industry, including 20 years as a principal in two oil and gas exploration and production companies, eight years as an institutional portfolio manager investing approximately $350 million, and ten years providing value-added management extension and capital formation strategy to upstream and midstream energy companies.
 Bryant has participated in hundreds of transactions and has established relationships with industry players, capital providers, investment bankers, lawyers, and third-party support professionals.
 Bryant majored in accounting at Texas Christian University and the University of Texas at Dallas.